We engage in legal advocacy in the courts and before government agencies to fight for free and fair elections and hold power accountable.

 Defending campaign finance laws

-Free Speech For People, along with MOVI, California Clean Money Campaign, CalPIRG, Common Cause California and Courage Campaign, has filed an amicus brief before the California Supreme Court in defense of California Proposition 49, also known as the Overturn Citizens United Act.
+Free Speech For People, along with MOVI, California Clean Money Campaign, CalPIRG, Common Cause California and Courage Campaign, filed an amicus brief before the California Supreme Court in defense of California Proposition 49, also known as the Overturn Citizens United Act.
+Our brief focused on a provision in the California Constitution providing that the people have a right to “instruct their representatives.”
+The history of this provision, and of the contemporaneous practice of the California Legislature, demonstrates that it was intended to allow questions like Proposition 49.
+The California Supreme Court upheld Proposition 49.
+The legislature placed it on the ballot for 2016, and the measure passed by a solid margin.
+[Download PDF]

 On December 19, 2014, Free Speech For People and retired Montana Supreme Court Justice James Nelson (a member of Free Speech For People’s Board of Directors) filed an amicus brief before the U.S. Supreme Court in Williams-Yulee v.
 The Florida Bar in defense of a Florida campaign finance rule for judicial elections.
 In May 2015, the U.S. Supreme Court ruled in defense of the Florida State bar, upholding state laws that prohibit elected judges from personally soliciting donations to support their campaigns.
 The Court rejected in a 5-4 decision, a free speech claim brought forward from a Florida judge, recognizing the importance of maintaining the dignity appropriate to judicial office.